ropensci/av/README.md

 ## Demo Video

-Generate a demo video with some random plots and demo music
+Generate a demo video with some random plots and free [demo music](https://freemusicarchive.org/music/Synapsis/~/Wonderland):

 ```r
 av::av_demo()
 ```

-Hopefully we can come up with some more interesting demo video.
+Hopefully we can come up some more interesting demo videos.

 ## Using gganimate